mehakagg1313/CodeCamp/README.md

 # CodeCamp

-Provide the  database that supports the career development needs of information technology (IT) professionals.
+A Web Application that provide the database that supports the career development needs of information technology (IT) professionals.

 A platform to connect and support Students who come without a broad range of pre-existing knowledge, skills, beliefs, and attitudes, which influence how they attend, interpret and organize in-coming information in IT sector.